olivamadrigal/cmpe207networkprogramming/homework/hw3/socket_exercise/README.md

 Homework #3
 Implement a chat application (as shown in the In-Class assignment) using Websockets, but with three (3) of the following improvements included.

-• Broadcast a message to connected users when someone connects or disconnects
+• Broadcast a message to connected users when someone connects or disconnects [done in class]
-• Add support for nicknames
+• Add support for nicknames [pending]
 • Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter
+Instead, append the message directly as soon as he presses enter  [pending]
-• Add “{user} is typing” functionality
+• Add “{user} is typing” functionality  [pending]
-• Show who’s online
+• Show who’s online  [pending]
-• Add private messaging
+• Add private messaging  [pending]